Tropical Storm Ida could be a 'worst-case scenario' for Louisiana, Gulf Coast as heat continues across US

 This could be a worst-case scenario for this area, but there is still some time to fine-tune the forecast.

-Most reliable forecast models have the system moving into the coast of Louisiana, but how bad this storm will be for "NOLA" is dependent upon where its center comes ashore.
+Most reliable forecast models have the system moving into the coast of Louisiana, but how bad this storm will be for New Orleans is dependent upon where its center comes ashore.

 Louisiana and the central and northern Gulf Coast from Upper Texas to the Florida Panhandle should monitor forecast updates over the next several days as surge, wind and flooding impacts could arrive in the timeframe from Sunday to Monday.